dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 ### Suppress non-error logs in output

-By default, dbt shows all logs in standard out (stdout) without suppressing non-error logs.
+By default, dbt shows all logs in standard out (stdout).
 You can use the `QUIET` config to show only error logs in stdout.
-For example, you might want to only see error logs to more easily find and debug a jinja error.
+For example, you might narrow down your logs to error logs only because it might help you more easily find and debug a jinja error.

 <File name='profiles.yml'>